Yazlovets: History

 From 1340 until the first partition of Poland (1772), Jazłowiec belonged to the Kingdom of Poland, as part of Red Ruthenia and was later absorbed within the Polish–Lithuanian Commonwealth, before it was annexed by the Austrian Empire and returning to Poland in 1918 until the 1939 simultaneous invasion and partition of Poland by Soviet and Nazi German rule.
 In 1946 it was part of the Soviet Union and since 1991 it has been in Ukraine.

 The earliest written record of Jazłowiec, or Yazlovets, dates from the 15th century, as the property of the Jazłowiecki szlachta family, a branch of the Buczacki family from the neighbouring town of Buczacz.
-In 1406 king Władysław II Jagiełło presented Jazłowiec to starosta Dziersław Konopka, who under pressure from the Grand Duchy of Lithuania, in the person of Witold Kiejstutowicz, ceded the domain to Teodoric Buczacki Jazłowiecki.
+In 1406 king Władysław II Jagiełło presented Jazłowiec to starosta Dziersław Konopka, who under pressure from the Grand Duchy of Lithuania, in the person of Grand Duke Vytautas the Great, ceded the domain to Teodoric Buczacki Jazłowiecki.
 According to other sources, Jazłowiec passed in 1417 into the possession of the Buczacki family.
 The owners of Yazlovets are noted in history for their contribution to the defence of Christendom against Turkish invasions.
 The fortress whose extensive remnants dominate the village, was erected in the 16th century by the Protestant Jerzy Jazłowiecki, later extended by his Catholic son, Mikołaj Jazłowiecki.
 From at least the 17th century, Jazłowiec had its own Jewish community which lasted until The Holocaust.